 **\textbf{Report Content}**: - CURRENT DESIGN STATE: The current design state includes timing, power, and area metrics after the most recent optimization iteration. - OPTIMIZATION HISTORY: The optimization history includes the design states and already performed optimization commands from all previous iterations. - UNFIXABLE ISSUES HISTORY: The unfixable issues history includes the design states and reasons for unfixable violations from all previous iterations. - OBJECTIVES: The design objectives for the ECO run, including timing, power, and area goals.

-**\textbf{Task}**: Based on your analysis, generate Your evaluation on the optimization trend of timing, power, area from previous iterations.
-(Do not repeat detailed values from reports in the evaluation): **\textbf{Evaluation Format}**: Given [your evaluation in plain text], what is the timing fixing guidelines and optimize timing command options?
+**\textbf{Task}**: Based on your analysis, generate your evaluation of the timing, power, and area trends from previous iterations.
+Do not repeat detailed values from reports in the evaluation. **\textbf{Evaluation Format}**: Given [your evaluation in plain text], what timing-fix guidelines and command options should be used?

 Evaluation Content (You do not need to cover all of them.
 You can only cover the ones you found in reports): 1.
 Evaluate the trend of timing.
 Use the best achieved value (the default is iteration 0) as the optimization baseline.
 2. Evaluate the current existing unfixable reasons.\\ ...
 Evaluation Guidelines: 1.
-Have seperate evaluation for setup and hold violations.
-For unfixable reasons, you can know whether they belong to setup or hold from the command executed at that iteration.
+Provide separate evaluations for setup and hold violations.
+For unfixable reasons, identify whether they belong to setup or hold from the command executed at that iteration.
 2. When evaluating trends, mind the trade-off between timing, power, and area across optimization iterations.\\ ...

 DEFINITIONS OF UNFIX REASONS and potential solutions:...
 RESPONSE FORMAT: Always respond in plain text.

 <\textbf{User}>: CURRENT DESIGN STATE: The same as optimization history, except the history keeps lists of those metrics.
 OPTIMIZATION HISTORY: "Iterations :", "- Setup violations: paths", "- Hold violations: paths", "- Setup critical slack: ps", "- Hold critical slack: ps", "- Setup total negative slack: ps", "- Hold total negative slack: ps", "- Total power: W", "- Dynamic power: W", "- Leakage power: W", "- Design area: $um^2$", "- Executed commands: " UNFIXABLE REASON HISTORY: ...